emsaw721/wolf-sparkles/README.md

 # wolf-sparkles

 ## Description
-This project creates a Team Page using node.js and CSS by first building the test functionality.
+This project generates a software engineering team HTML webpage using Node.js.

 ## Table of Contents
 [Installation](#installation)